anseki/pre-proc-loader/README.md

 Following argument is accepted:

 - `tag`
+- `allowErrors` (As `options.pickTag.allowErrors`, not `options.allowErrors`)

-When the tag was not found, this method returns `null`, not a string.
+When the tag was not found, this method throws an error by default.
+If `true` is specified for `allowErrors`, it returns `null` (not a string) without error.
 It is useful for handling unknown source code.
-Also, you can specify options to call multiple methods, and other methods are not called when the `pickTag` method returned `null`.
+Also, you can specify options to call multiple methods, and other methods are not called when the tag was not found.

 ### `toCode`